Tamburasca/HarpsichordTuning/README.md

 at the bottom side, before fundamental and overtone frequencies are sought.
-In order to achieve the highest accuracy in their positions, we fit a parabola - by three-node interpolation - to the logarithm of the Gaussian in the Fourier space, for the strongest NMAX peaks found.
+In order to achieve the highest accuracy in their positions, we fit a parabola - by three-node interpolation - to the logarithm of the Gaussian in Fourier space, for the strongest NMAX peaks found.
 The parabola centroids are utilized to derive the frequency f<sub>0</sub> and the inharmonicity factor B.